molily/molily.de/_posts/2017-11-25-robust-javascript.md

 A core assumption of compiling new syntax into old syntax is that a fully equivalent old syntax exists at all.
 This is not always the case.
 Some new ECMAScript 6 features cannot be fully translated into ECMAScript 5.
 Babel does its best to reproduce the semantics, but keep in mind that some detailed behavior cannot be reproduced.

-These difference aren’t noticeable if you ship the same ECMAScript 5 code to all browsers.
+These difference are not noticeable if you ship the same ECMAScript 5 code to all browsers.
 But in the future it makes sense to ship a smaller built with ECMAScript 6 to the browsers that support it.

 Babel primarily deals with syntax extensions, not with extensions to the standard library, the ECMAScript core objects.
 For example, if you write: